 As discussed in the next question, UNLV may be able to claim “sovereign immunity” from liability in some personal injury cases.

-3. Is UNLV immune from liability in personal injury cases?
+3. Is UNLV immune from liability?

-4. What money can I get if I sue for my UNLV injury?
+4. What money can I get?

 - Running recklessly through campus